🎶 Music Lessons That Fit Real Life

 We enjoy celebrating our progress.
 Twice annual recitals, plus additional performance opportunities happen at local nursing homes and care facilities.

-What is On Demand Piano?
-It’s a great way for adults to study the piano, and for kids to make up missed lessons!
+What is Subscription Piano?
+It’s a great way for adults and teens to study the piano!
 Adults don’t need weekly lessons like kids do, and because of the jobs adults have, a lesson at the same time every week just might not be possible.
 Teens have sports and drama which are equally important to their music lessons.
 How can we mitigate this?

-Enter the On Demand Lesson!
+Enter Subscription Lessons!
 Schedulista is available for you to find a piano lesson time that works!
 Sign up for the slot that works for you during this particular week, and that becomes yours!

 Would you like to know when I add new classes and new opportunities for students in Rochester?
 Do you have questions about my services?
 Ask me here!